Boran/job-InkToJobs/README.md

 The program “InkToJobs” is run each day @07:00 on the Ink PC “inovexmillpc” in the mIll that exports pricing to the Jobsystem, and Imports/updates customers/jobs/specs.
 The InkToJobs is written in Visual Basic, originally by Inovex, but now maintained by Sean.

+The master branch interfaces with the Job System on MYSQL.
+See the mssql branch with interfaces to C3 on Microsoft SQL.

 Queries:
 - Three mysql views v_ink_cust, v_ink_spec, v_ink_job have been created
 - /secure/queries/serverside/report_pr runs on milldb each night and reports a list of job inks updated